husseinSabryCS/husseinSabryCS/README.md

 💻 I also have hands-on experience in backend APIs, RESTful services, and database management using MySQL & MongoDB

-🤝 I’m open to collaborations on QA/testing projects or backend services in Node.js
+🤝 I’m open to collaborations on QA/testing projects

 📫 How to reach me:
 📞 01096586823